2006-2011 Honda Civic

 4- or 6-speaker stereo systems without navigation

-The Civic can handle either a single-DIN or double-DIN stereo up to 8-7/16 inches in depth, so you have lots of options for your new receiver.
+The Civic can handle either a single-DIN or double-DIN stereo, so you have lots of options for your new receiver.
 When you replace your factory stereo, you’ll lose the auxiliary input, so make sure your new stereo has the inputs you need for your electronic devices and music sources.